Quick Joey Small (Run Joey Run)

 "Quick Joey Small (Run Joey Run)," is a bubblegum pop ballad, written by Joey Levine and Artie Resnick and performed by the Kasenetz-Katz Singing Orchestral Circus.

 A cover version by Irish group The Real McCoy was a success in Ireland.

 Lyrics

 The lyrics describe a prisoner who escapes over a wall while weighed down with a ball and chain.
 He is pursued by a sheriff with hounds.
 Joey Small's lover, Mary Jane, had sent him a file baked inside a cake; the song ends with the sheriff going to Mary Jane's house — what happens next is left ambiguous.

 Song history

 The version reached #25 in the US charts.
-It reached #17 in New Zealand.
+It reached No. 17 in New Zealand.

 A cover version by Irish showband group Real McCoy was number one on the Irish Singles Chart for two weeks in January 1969.
 The B-side was "Happiness Is Love" by Sons & Lovers.